 So you decided to spring for a Costco membership, or you spotted a great deal on bulk goods from Amazon.
 Now, the products are in your living room, and you have no idea where to put them.

-Bulk shopping offers so many benefits.
+Bulk shopping for your home offers so many benefits.
 You save money.
 You never run out of your favorite essentials.
 You save the environment from single-use plastic.
 But you have to store these things somewhere, and your kitchen floor isn’t the answer.

 These ingenious tricks will help you store your bulk purchases in stylish ways that keep them handy but out of sight.
 Let’s find your new favorite storage solutions and get your living space back.

 Keeping bulk packages in their original packaging is unsightly.
 You can hide kitchen staples in plain sight with coordinating glass containers.
 You’ll be able to stack easier and use some of your open spaces like shelving or counter space.
 The Kitchn displays several appealing glass containers to store your bulk foods.